purity111/purity111/README.md

 # 👨‍💻 About Me:
 😊Thank you for visiting me!😊
-Am a Seasoned software engineer with over 7 years of experience.
+I am a dynamic and results-driven Software Engineer with over 7 years of experience specializing in FE and full-stack development.
+Proven expertise in leveraging modern JavaScript frameworks alongside BE technologies including Node.js, Python, ASP.NET and PHP.
+Have a strong understanding of software development methodologies, including Agile and DevOps practices, with hands-on experience in CI/CD pipelines, version control (Git), and automated testing frameworks.
-Have participated in numerous projects across several companies as frontend and full stack engineer.
+Recently, I have participated in several AI project such as RAG Chatbot.

-Code is my passion, and I strive to achieve the best results for my company.
+I always passionate about code quality and best practices, with a commitment to continuous learning and staying updated with emerging technologies.

 # 💻 Tech Stack